Vonage/vivid-3/libs/components/src/lib/selectable-box/README.md

 </vwc-layout>
 ```

-### Control
+### Control type

-Set the `control` attribute to change the box's selectable control
+Set the `control-type` attribute to change the box's selectable control
 It accepts a subset of predefined values.
-When `control` is set to `radio`, it is the consuming app's responsibility to ensure only one selectable box in a group is checked at a time.
+When `control-type` is set to `radio`, it is the consuming app's responsibility to ensure only one selectable box in a group is checked at a time.

 - Type: `'checkbox'`, `'radio'`
 - Default: `'checkbox'`